-- Roll out on lightly floured surface to 1 inch thick.
+- Roll out on a lightly floured surface to 1 inch thick.

 - Cut with a round doughnut cutter (hole in the middle) or into 12 strips 5 inches long.
 Roll each strip to 1/2 inch thick.
 Moisten ends and join together.

-- Leave bagels on floured surface and cover with a cloth.
+- Leave bagels on a floured surface and cover with a cloth.
 Let rise for 30 minutes.

 - Bring 1 gallon of water to a boil in a large pot.
 Lower temperature to a low boil.

 - Add 4 bagels at a time to water and simmer exactly 5 minutes-any longer might cause sogginess.